Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 ``route`` declarations are matched in the order they're found in the ``configure.zcml`` file.

 #.
-Add a declaration which maps the empty path (signifying the root
+Add a declaration which maps the empty pattern (signifying the root
    URL) to the view named ``view_wiki`` in our ``views.py`` file with the name ``view_wiki``.
 This is the :term:`default view` for the wiki.

 #.
-Add a declaration which maps the path pattern ``:pagename`` to the
+Add a declaration which maps the pattern ``:pagename`` to the
    view named ``view_page`` in our ``views.py`` file with the view name ``view_page``.
 This is the regular view for a page.

 #.
-Add a declaration which maps the path pattern
+Add a declaration which maps the pattern
    ``:pagename/edit_page`` to the view named ``edit_page`` in our ``views.py`` file with the name ``edit_page``.
 This is the edit view for a page.

 #.
-Add a declaration which maps the path pattern
+Add a declaration which maps the pattern
    ``add_page/:pagename`` to the view named ``add_page`` in our ``views.py`` file with the name ``add_page``.
 This is the add view for a new page.